 Meat stiffer

-It’s a plastic stick to shove the meat into the feeding tube of the meat grinder.
+It’s a plastic stick that shoves the meat into the feeding tube of the meat grinder.

 Other accessories

-There are different types of nozzles to process vegetables and fruits.
-You can do sausage or meatball shapes or just grind out a few doughs in shortcrust shapes.
+There are different types of nozzles for processing vegetables and fruits.
+You can make sausage or meatball shapes or grind out a few doughs in short crust shapes.

 How to sharpen your meat grinder blade?